CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 **Scripture & Sermon**: [](https://youtu.be/vVHWNMiYG_4)Jude 17-25  "Contend for the Faith"

 1. Pray in the Spirit
-2. Keep Your SELF in the Love of God
+2. Keep Your Self in the Love of God
 3. Show Mercy to Others

 **ZOOM Link:**[https://us02web.zoom.us/j/84210546175](https://zoom.us/j/448243505)